 We can think with both sides of our brains, but males cannot.

-Another important lesson from Queen Vashti in the Bible, as recorded in Esther 1:12-22, is that the greatest necessity of any man/male is respect.
+Another important lesson from Queen Vashti in the Bible, as recorded in Esther 1:12-22, is that the greatest necessity of any man is respect.

-Queen Esther earned the respect of Hegai and the king because of her respect for authority, which was one of the main distinctions between her and Queen Vashti.
+Queen Esther earned the respect of Hegai and the king because she respected authority, which was one of the main distinctions between her and Queen Vashti.

-Every time she wished to make a request, as described in the book of Esther, specifically Esther 9:13, she would deliver it while making sure it pleased the king.
+Every time she wanted to make a request, she would deliver it while making sure it pleased the king, as described in the book of Esther, specifically Esther 9:13.

 Queen Esther also knew when to speak and when to hold her tongue.
 Her uncle Mordecai instructed her not to reveal her nationality to anyone.

-I’m sure some of the girls in the court would have made enemies just speaking about where they came from which would have led to one bickering or the other about which tribe was the best.
+I am sure some of the girls in the court would have made enemies simply by mentioning their origins, which would have resulted in one tribe arguing over which tribe was superior.

 Another lesson we can gain from Esther is that even when God seems hidden, He is still in control.
 The Book of Esther is unique in that it never actually mentions God by name.